EasyTechLogic/essentialsbycyndy/README.md

-# essentialsbycyndy.com jp is com
+# essentialsbycyndy.com jp is comim